-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.9 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.9 megapixels.
 This similarity in sensor specs implies that both the E-M5 and the E-P5 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the E-P5 is a somewhat more recent model (by 1 year and 3 months) than the E-M5, and its sensor might have benefitted from technological advances during this time.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M5 provides a higher frame rate than the E-P5.
 It can shoot video footage at 1080/60i, while the E-P5 is limited to 1080/30p.